Pamela Barton

 In her honour, the "Pam Barton Memorial Salver" is awarded to the winner of the British Ladies Amateur Golf Championship.
 Also a course has been named after her at Royal Mid-Surrey Golf Club, Richmond.

 In his 2001 book, The Golf 100: Ranking the Greatest (Female) Golfers of All Time, Robert McCord ranked Pamela Barton 34th.

+In 2025, the Museum of Richmond included her in their exhibition "Trailblazing Women – Richmond's Sporting Superstars".